suppd/3D-Rendering-Engine-OpenGL-With-Collisions/README.md

 <IMG>

-This project successfully validates the theoretical expectations of both collision systems while providing metrics.
+This project validates the theoretical expectations of both collision systems while giving workable metrics.
 If I had more time or decided to work more on this project later on I would choose to work on a hybrid version of AABB/OBB, and test GPU-based collision handling to see how that would affect performance.
 I also would run more different types of tests.